 Susan has served many roles in the Texas Library Association, but she is most noted for her service on the Legislative Committee, serving as Vice Chair and Chair for many years.
 Susan spends a large amount of her time advocating to legislators on behalf of libraries in both Austin and Washington DC.

 Susan has lived in Hillsboro with her husband, Arthur, for over 37 years.
 They have two daughters and three adorable grandchildren who consume much of their spare time and as Susan likes to say, “They are the most fun I have ever had!!!”

 Edward Smith joined the Tocker Foundation Board of Directors in 2019.
 He is the Executive Director of the Abilene Library Consortium in Abilene, Texas, where he has served for over 10 years.
 Prior to his work in Abilene, Edward served as Director of Member Services Development at Amigos Library Services in Dallas, Texas, and has worked in libraries and information management roles for more than 25 years.

-Edward is active in the Texas Library Association, serving in numerous roles over the years including the Executive Board.
+Edward is active in the Texas Library Association, serving in numerous roles over the years including the Executive Board and in 2020, he was honored by his peers with the Librarian of the Year award.
 Edward is often recognized for his leadership in library collaboration, partnering with numerous organizations across the region and the state to ensure libraries thrive into the future.
 He has a Bachelor and Master of Arts from Hardin-Simmons University and a Master of Science from the University of North Texas.

 Edward’s service to the local Abilene community also includes serving on the nonprofit boards of the Friends of Abilene Public Library, the National Center for Children’s Illustrated Literature, and Abilene Heritage Square.
 Edward also serves as an Elder of Beltway Park Church.